jwatt/iframe-crawler/README.md

 Running
 =======

-Run geckodriver in one Terminal tab (geckodriver acts as an intermediary between webdriverio and Firefox):
+Run geckodriver in one shell (geckodriver acts as an intermediary between webdriverio and Firefox):
 ```
 ./geckodriver --port 4444
 ```

-Run the crawler in another tab:
+Run the crawler in another shell:
 ```
 node crawl-for-iframes.js alexa-top-1k.csv
 ```